wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### 2 Develop a Liberty web application

 The objective of this section is to develop a simple web application for Liberty.
-You will use a **Liberty starter application** to now start from scratch and use Visual Studio Code and Liberty Tools to build the application.
+You use a **Liberty starter application** to now start from scratch and use Visual Studio Code and Liberty Tools to build the application.

 ### 2.1 Create a starter app project.

-In this scenario, you want to create a Jakarta EE 10 Web application with the name **simpleweb** and will use maven to build it.
-The fastest way to get started is to use an Open Liberty starter application which generates a project with the maven configuration as well as a basic Liberty setup.
+In this scenario, you want to create a Jakarta EE 10 Web application with the name **simpleweb** and use **maven** to build it.
+The fastest way to get started is to use an Open Liberty starter application, which generates a project with the **maven** configuration as well as a basic Liberty setup.

 ![LibertyStarter](./images/media/LibertyStarter.png)